openshift/sprint_tools/README.md

         --update-roadmap
             Update the roadmap board with progress from teams.
 Note: Existing checklist items will be removed with matching [tag]s.

 **sync_labels**

     DESCRIPTION:
         Sync the labels from the roadmap board to all the rest

+**convert_markers_to_labels**

+    DESCRIPTION:
+        Convert [] markers on cards to epic- and future labels that exist

 Detailed Run Example